marinang/SimProd/README.md

 * --subtime: Time interval when the jobs are sent (e.g. 16 18 means from 4pm to 8pm).

-Note you would use these options in a screen session, usage: screen python LaunchProduction.py EvtType Year #Events ... + options
+Note you would use these options in a **screen** session, usage: screen python LaunchProduction.py ....